 How does it work?

 Ablative Laser Resurfacing is a highly advanced form of resurfacing and should only be performed by a surgeon with extensive training.
-Depending on your current skin condition, age, area of concern and overall health, your surgeon will carefully tailor your treatment specifically to you.
-This includes customizing your energy settings and cooling parameters during the treatment to keep you comfortable, your skin safe, and to optimize your outcome.
+Depending on your current skin condition, age, area of concern, and overall health, your surgeon will carefully tailor your treatment specifically to you.
+This includes customizing your energy settings and cooling parameters during the treatment to keep you comfortable, and your skin safe, and optimize your outcome.

-BEYOND DAY 10 : Most female patients can return to wearing makeup after day 10.
+BEYOND DAY 10: Most female patients can return to wearing makeup after day 10.
 Some areas of your skin may feel quite tight and dry.
-Aquafor can be necessary beyond this point, but most patients require use of a more emollient moisturizer.
+Aquafor can be necessary beyond this point, but most patients require the use of a more emollient moisturizer.
 Itching is common and your surgeon may prescribe a medication to keep you comfortable.
 Your redness will gradually fade after a period of weeks to months.

 As your swelling subsides, you may notice wrinkles reappearing.
 This is normal.
 Many of these wrinkles will disappear completely or improve dramatically as new collagen forms over the next few months.
 Optimal improvement may take three months or longer to be fully realized.
 Some patients may require more than one treatment.

 Because this is a deeper form of resurfacing, your downtime post-procedure will be longer than other forms of resurfacing.
 In turn, we recommend that you and your surgeon plan your procedure far out from any social events or obligations on your calendar.
 Your surgeon will also discuss properly prepping your skin before your treatment to enhance your results and avoid complications during your treatment.
 You will receive extensive directions on how to care for your skin after your treatment and may be asked to visit regularly with one of our Licensed Estheticians to monitor your progress.

 - Extensive Environmental Damage